Skip to Content

 • An Acadian cultural, genealogical and visitor information centre

-• Learn the story of the area through hooked rugs, an artform significant to the Acadian people
+• Connect to the culture of the area through hooked rugs, an artform significant to the Acadian people

-• Live demonstrations and guided bilingual tours available
+• Rug hooking demonstrations and guided bilingual tours are available

 Learn More